rmauron/HDCA_heart_dev/environments/README.md

 ### Building the Docker Container

 Most of the analysis is ran on a docker container.
-The corresponding image is found on [Docker Hub](https://hub.docker.com/r/raphaelmauron/hdcadevheart) and was build from the ```rocker/rstudio:4.3.1``` basis.
+The corresponding image is found on [Docker Hub](https://hub.docker.com/r/raphaelmauron/hdcadevheart) and was built from the ```rocker/rstudio:4.3.1``` basis.
-The most useful commands from the [documentation](https://docs.docker.com/language/java/run-containers/) to restore the container are the following.
+The most useful commands from the [documentation](https://docs.docker.com/language/java/run-containers/) to restore the container are listed below.

-**NB:** the container is going to be mounted according to the ```<SOURCEPATH>``` provided in the later command.
-We recommand to clone the entire GitHub repository, and start the restauration from there:
+**NB:** The container is mounted on the ```<SOURCEPATH>``` provided in the later command.
+We recommand to clone the entire GitHub repository, and start the restoration from there:

    ```
    git clone https://github.com/rmauron/HDCA_heart_dev.git